I moved from London to Skye seeking peace, wilderness and a life closer to nature.

 In fact, it was more community-focused than I had ever imagined and it often felt like a constant battle to persuade certain people to respect the environment in which we were living.

-Now my island trip is back on the only community I’ll have to interact with is the millions of puffins and seabirds that descend on the rocky cliffs each spring.
+Now my island trip is back on the only community I’ll be interacting with is the thousands of seabirds that flutter onto the rocky cliffs each spring.
 They may turn out to be incredibly stinky neighbours but I can’t wait!